 This obviously can depend on the exact presentation of the condition.
 Making sure you see someone quickly to have the condition diagnosed can reduce the number of sessions needed.

 It is vital that you continue to work with a physical therapist to maintain the exercise regime you should already be carrying out for calcific shoulder tendonitis, prior to consulting for shockwave treatment.

 This will involve balancing exercises, strength exercises and a good eccentric loading programme depending on your stage of calcific shoulder tendonitis.

 What is the evidence for shockwave therapy and this condition?

-Shockwave therapy for calcific shoulder tendonitis is a well-researched area with new research coming out all the time it clearly shows that there is a huge benefit to those suffering with calcific tendonitis.
+Shockwave therapy for calcific shoulder tendonitis is a well-researched area with new research coming out all the time it clearly shows that there is a huge benefit to those suffering from calcific tendonitis.

 They concluded that shockwave therapy has minimal side effects and is less expensive than surgery.

-For those suffering with conservative resistant tendonitis shockwave therapy was recommended before considering surgery.
+For those suffering from conservative resistant tendonitis shockwave therapy was recommended before considering surgery.